reactive-graph/reactive-graph/docs/inexor-rgf/src/About_Design_Goals.md

 * [Building Plugins](./Development_Build.md#build-plugins)
 ```

-## Core Application
+## Runtime

-The core application consists of a few central building blocks.
-As already mentioned in the introduction, this includes
+The **Inexor RGF Runtime** (`inexor_rgf_rt`) consists of a few central building blocks.
+As already mentioned in the
-a built-in graph database.
+introduction, this includes a built-in graph database.

-Based on this, the type system is managed by the core application.
+Based on this, the type system is managed by the runtime.
 This means that in the business logic layer there is
 a management service to edit the type system.
 With the help of these services, new types can be created, queried,
 searched for and deleted.